Expo 2025 pavilions: Delays in construction and opening, and unpaid construction

 Concerns of difficulty in the construction were already raised around June 2023.
 Yumeshima, the site of the expo lacked electricity and water for most duration of the construction works.
 Although the constructions of international pavilions were scheduled to finish by the middle of October 2024, construction of many pavilions were delayed.
 Malta's pavilion did not began construction until December 2024.
 Only three pavilions finished construction by 27 December.
 By March 2025, five additional pavilions finished construction.
 By 11 April, two days before the start of expo, 39 out of 42 pavilions using type A were completed, while the pavilions of Spain, Nepal and Romania were not ready to open at the time.
-(Note: The Nordic nations are hosting a single pavilion together.)
 By the opening date of Expo 2025, the pavilions of Nepal, India, Vietnam, Brunei and Chile were not ready to open, while the pavilions of Poland, Kuwait and Turkmenistan were closed for public viewing on 13 April.
 The pavilions of Brazil, which opening was delayed due to fire, and Chile opened on 16 April.
 Some pavilions have opened before it was ready.
 Angola's pavilion was temporarily opened for the first day of the expo, but the pavilion has been closed since that day.
 Vietnam's pavilion opened on 30 April, and India and Brunei's pavilion opened on 1 May.

 On 22 April, it was found that the construction of Nepal's pavilion was halted due to lack of payments for the pavilion cost.
 Although Nepal authorities paid the costs for the start of the construction, they did not make any payments after that, forcing the construction to halt around January 2025.
 The Expo Association disclosed on 20 May, that there had been three reports of unpaid construction by April.
 It was also noticed that, the construction companies who constructed the Angola pavilion did not have construction permits, and had no prior experience in construction.
 Construction resumed on 16 June, and the pavilion opened to the public on 19 July, as the last pavilion to open in the expo.

 Eleven incidents of unpaid construction were reported by August, and some affected companies claimed that they were on the verge of bankruptcy.
 This has caused lawsuits against agencies, and the problem has persisted after the end of the expo.